getAlby/lightning-vibe-coding/README.md

 - create a lightning prism app powered by NWC
 - build an MCP server that requires payments (such as a Stacker news client), that can be paid by [nwc-mcp-server](https://github.com/getalby/nwc-mcp-server)
 - build an N8N workflow for an AI zapvertising agent
+- Build an app that can summarize github repositories (or multiple repositories) into a single-pager that you can feed to AI to consume.
 - Build the same app with a new agent software or LLM.
 It's cool to see what works and what doesn't!
 - Submit your ideas here and maybe someone else will build them!